Tennessee State Route 111: Route description

 Entering Putnam County by crossing the Falling Water River, the highway runs a brief concurrency with SR 136 before continuing north and passing through eastern Cookeville, once again losing its status as a controlled-access highway.
 Here it intersects Interstate 40 (I-40) and US 70N as it turns north-northeastward and into the town of Algood.
 After passing Algood, SR 111 turns northeastward and enters Overton County.

 In Overton County, SR 111 becomes Cookeville Highway and then Veterans Memorial Parkway as it approaches Livingston.
 It becomes a bypass around the northwest of town, known as Bradford Hicks Drive, before exiting Livingston as an improved two-lane highway and continuing northeast as Byrdstown Highway.
 It crosses into Pickett County and becomes Livingston Highway.
 Then, it crosses the Obey River, impounded as Dale Hollow Lake, and enters Byrdstown.

 After bypassing the center of Byrdstown, the highway continues northeastward as Robert H. Roberts Memorial Highway before ending at US 127/SR 28 in Static, just yards from the Kentucky state line.
 From this intersection, US 127 runs northwestward to Albany, Kentucky, and southeastward toward Jamestown, Tennessee, while Kentucky Route 1076 continues northeastward to KY 696, which crosses Poplar Mountain in the direction of Monticello, Kentucky.
-If not for the mountain, this would be the straightest route along the western edge of the Cumberland Plateau from Byrdstown to Monticello.
-It has been suggested that TN 111 and parts of US 127, KY 90, US 27, KY 914, KY 80 and KY 461 be renumbered US 111 (a route that no longer exists) to create a clearly numbered route along the scenic western edge of the plateau, connecting Interstates 75, 40 and 24.
+If not for the mountain, this would be the straightest route along the western edge of the Cumberland Plateau from Byrdstown to Monticello (and from I-40 at Cookeville to I-75 at Mt.
+Vernon, Ky.).
+With the creation of interchanges in Pulaski County, Kentucky, has been suggested that TN 111 and parts of US 127, KY 90, the south end of KY 1247, the north end of KY 914, KY 80 and KY 461 be renumbered US 111 (a route that no longer exists) to create a major-numbered route along the scenic western edge of the plateau, connecting Interstates 75, 40 and 24.